 Requests for new street names

-Where new roads or streets are constructed, the naming process for new streets is undertaken by our Democratic Services.
-The local community council, where relevant, may decide a name for the new street.
-In the absence of a local community council in that area, then the elected members for that ward would be asked for a street name.
+Where new roads or streets are constructed, the naming process is undertaken by East Ayrshire Council’s Democratic Services.
+The Local Community Council where relevant may decide a name for the new street.
+In the absence of a Local Community Council in that area, then the Elected Members for that Ward would be asked to name the street.

 Where possible names are chosen to reflect the history of the site or acknowledge the geography of the area.
-You can contact us to suggest street names in the same way as postal addresses, please request an application form.
+To suggest street names in the same way as postal addresses, please request an application form.

 Houses with names (no postal number allocated)